Yellow Daisy Festival

-The Yellow Daisy Festival is an arts and crafts festival, held in Stone Mountain, Georgia.Sunshine Artist Magazine has voted the festival one of the top five arts and crafts shows in the nation.
+The Yellow Daisy Festival is an arts and crafts festival held in Stone Mountain, Georgia.
+The 56th annual festival will be held in 2025 on September 4th through the 7th.

 History

 The Yellow Daisy Festival is named after the Confederate yellow daisy (Helianthus porteri).
 The festival began in 1968 and has become an annual celebration.
 It is held Thursday-Sunday following Labor Day.
 (USA).
-The Yellow Daisy Festival started out as a small event, but has since grown into a four-day event.
+The Yellow Daisy Festival started out as a small event, but has since grown into a four-day fair.

 There was a virtual festival in 2020.

 Attractions and entertainment

 Festival attendance is approximately 200,000 people.
 Vendors offer furniture, glass, games, food, paintings, jewelry, and sculptures.
 For entertainment, there are live bands and DJs, most of whom play rock and roll and bluegrass.